A. In this regulation, “health care provider” means an individual who is a:

 (7) Licensed polysomnographic technologist;

-(1) The Office of the Attorney General through Board counsel shall provide to the Board certified docket entries of the criminal court proceeding and the following documents from the court record:
+(1) The Office of the Attorney General through Board counsel shall provide to the disciplinary panel assigned to the case certified docket entries of the criminal court proceeding and the following documents from the court record:

 (a) For a conviction, at least: